Board00/Board00/README.md

 Hello, my name is Konrad Abukyi Kakraba
-> I’m interested in Programming with python for now
+> I’m interested in Programming with python and html for now

 >I’m currently learning a lot